-- No Transitions has been used on any of the slides but note down the Advance Slide – After 1.50 Seconds duration.
-We used the same Advance Slide duration of 1.50 Seconds for 1st and 3rd Slide.
+- No Transitions have been used on any of the slides but note down the Advance Slide – After 1.50 Seconds duration.
+We used the same Advance Slide duration of 1.50 Seconds for the 1st and 3rd Slide.
 The total duration of slide timing is equaled to the total timings of 5 animations on both the 1st and 3rd slides.
-2nd slide Advance Slide timing is just 0.01 second.
+2nd slide Advance Slide timing is just 0.01 seconds.

-Take a look at the Wireframe animation of the Lighthouse and you can easily understand that how the Rectangles are spinning to creating a moving light effect.
+Take a look at the Wireframe animation of the Lighthouse and you can easily understand how the Rectangles are spinning to create a moving light effect.

-- Small Light is a customized rectangle shape on which we applied the Peek In – From Left animation effect.
-That is the first thing you see in motion during slideshow.
+- Small Light is a customized rectangle shape on which we applied the Peek In-From Left animation effect.
+That is the first thing you see in motion during a slideshow.

-- Spin Emphasis effect has been applied 2 times on both Top and Bottom Right rectangles.
-The Top Right Rectangle is spinning 20 Degree Counterclosewise and Bottom Right Rectangle is spinning 20 Degree Clockwise.
+- The spin Emphasis effect has been applied 2 times on both the Top and Bottom Right rectangles.
+The Top Right Rectangle is spinning 20 Degree Counterclockwise and Bottom Right Rectangle is spinning 20 Degree Clockwise.
 Left Red Background Rectangle is just there to hide the White Background Color of the slide when both of the above Red Rectangles will start spinning.
-No Smoothness, No Auto Reverse, and No Repeat has been applied.
+No Smoothness, No Auto Reverse, and No Repeat have been applied.
 We want this animation to play just once.

-- On 3rd Slide, note down the starting position of Top Left Rectangle and Bottom Left Rectangle.
-Top Left Rectangle is rotated at 45 Degree and Bottom Left Rectangle is at -45 Degree.
+- On the 3rd Slide, note down the starting position of the Top Left Rectangle and Bottom Left Rectangle.
+Top Left Rectangle is rotated at 45 Degrees and the Bottom Left Rectangle is at -45 Degrees.
 See Figure 1.4:

-- For Small Light, we used Peek Out – To Right effect.
+- For Small Light, we used the Peek Out – To Right effect.